angelobattaglia/argo-opt/README.md

-# Building the Reports
+## Building the Reports
-Make sure to have */bin/bash* installed in this exact path.
-A UNIX-like system is required in order to run this.
+The build Make-based. '/bin/bash' is the shell used by the Makefiles in this repository.
+A UNIX-like system is preferred in order to run this.
-The build system is still rudimental for the latex part, room for improvement.
-Although I'll try to maintain the testing part with a Makefile for convenience.

 - Example for building the first Report: